Content on this page was generated by AI and has not been manually reviewed.

 What about DNS leaks after turning off VPN?

 DNS leaks can still occur if DNS queries bypass the VPN.
 Flush DNS and verify using DNS leak tests.
 If leaks persist, configure your DNS to a trusted resolver or enable DNS protection features in your VPN or browser.
-How to use vpn on microsoft edge: a comprehensive guide to browser extensions, system VPNs, and performance tips

 Can Edge still reveal my location after turning off VPN?